lcreid/infrastructure/README.md

 I did some work with Kamal 1 to deploy Rails apps and the static site.
 I also did work to containerize the LimeSurvey app.

+The Rails apps also need a lot of clean-up and updating.
+For example:

+* The asset pipeline is Sprockets.
+* Gems are pinned to really old versions.
+* Bootstrap V4.

 ### Rails Apps

 - [ ] `acedashboards.com`.
+  - [ ] Rails 8.
   - [ ] `Dockerfile`.
   - [ ] `config/deploy.yml`.
   - [ ] `.kamal/secrets`.
   - [ ] `up` page.
 - [ ] `outages.weenhanceit.com`
+  - [ ] Rails 8.
   - [ ] `Dockerfile`.
   - [ ] `config/deploy.yml`.
   - [ ] `.kamal/secrets`.
   - [ ] `up` page.
 - [ ] `plazachapina.ca`
+  - [ ] Rails 8.
   - [ ] `Dockerfile`.
   - [ ] `config/deploy.yml`.
   - [ ] `.kamal/secrets`.